jonleighton/focused_controller/README.md

    but this will quickly get unmaintainable.

 2. *We misuse `before_filter`s to share functionality between actions*.
-   Instead of using proper OO patterns like inheritance and mixins, we shoe-horn `before_filter` with `:only` or `:except` to specify chunks of code that apply to several methods.
+   Instead of using proper OO patterns like inheritance and mixins to keep our code DRY, we shoe-horn `before_filter` with `:only` or `:except` to share chunks of code between actions.

 Out of the box, Rails controller tests are not unit tests.
 They actually generate a Rack environment hash and send it through the full stack.
 This is